Last updated: 22nd November 2020

 As you drive the garden route don’t be surprised to pass various townships.
 They vary in size – small and huge communities sit on the edge of towns.
 They’re not just in big cities like Johannesburg and Cape Town but also in the countryside.

-We jam-packed the Garden Route into 4 days because we were on a guided tour.
+We jam-packed the Garden Route into 4 days because we were on a small group guided tour.
 We would liked to have stopped at Oudtshoorn given more time as they have have the biggest numbers of Ostrich in the world.
 Ideally you’d want to spend at least a week in this region, even longer if you are into hiking or birdwatching as there are some serious options here.

 Phil and Garth’s Top 5 Garden Route Tips